-If you’re on Windows 7, and you’re seeing this horrifying blue screen telling you that your problem seems to be caused by ntoskrnl.exe, no need to panic about it, many Windows 7 users are reporting it, and the best of all, it’s possible to fix.
+If you’re on Windows 7, and you’re seeing this horrifying blue screen telling you that your problem seems to be caused by ntoskrnl.exe, no panic, many Windows 7 users are reporting it, and the best of all, it’s possible to fix.

 What is ntoskrnl.exe?

 Ntoskrnl.exe is the kernel of the operating system.
 Without it, Windows just won’t work.
 If this file is at fault, your computer is very likely to have frequent blue screen of deaths and have more problems other than BSOD.

 Outdated or faulty drivers is one of the reasons for this blue screen of death error.
 So whenever you run into a blue screen of death error, one of the first things you do is to verify that all your devices have the right driver, and update those that don’t.

 There are two ways you can get the right drivers for your video card and monitor: manually or automatically.